Last Updated on by mitchrezman

 If you have mirrors in the cage, take them out as they may represent mates.
 The same thing holds true for small plastic things that resemble birds.
 Bells are great fun, but if your bird is especially attached to a bell and is regurgitating on it, then it has to come out.
 Create foraging opportunities to keep the bird’s mind occupied.

 Offer no nesting or shredding material that can be used to build a nest.
 In as much as your bird may like warm soft foods or human food other than vegetables, these categories of food should be restricted from your bird’s diet at this time.

 If possible this would be a good time to introduce pellets in your bird’s diet.
-A steady nutrient base would help over a mainly seed diet as the nutrition is incomplete and high in fats.
+A steady nutrient base would help over the main seed diet as the nutrition is incomplete and high in fats.